amikathir/Final-Year-Project/README.md

 # Train with the alternative early-time curriculum
 python main_transcranial.py --mode early_time --snapshot-spacing-us 3.0

-# Train at a different carrier frequency
+# Train at a different carrier frequency with kHz units
 python main_transcranial.py --frequency 250

 # Generate a GIF instead of MP4 (no ffmpeg needed)